This site requires a more recent version of Adobe Flash Player to function properly.

-- AOL Search Market Share: AOL's search market share has declined from around 2% in 2007 to 0.34% in 2012, and we expect it to continue to decline to around 0.1% by the end of Trefis forecast period.
+- AOL Search Market Share: AOL's search market share has declined from around 2% in 2007 to 0.30% in 2013, and we expect it to continue to decline to around 0.1% by the end of Trefis forecast period.
 One of the factors for AOL's decline in this market is the steady decline of its legacy dial-up subscription business.
 These subscribers are the loyal AOL users and make AOL search as their home page.
 However, AOL has tried to revive its search business through its partnership with Google.
-According to the 5-year partnership, Google will provide search services to AOL in exchange for a share of the search ad revenue.
+According to the 5-year partnership, signed in 2010, Google will provide search services to AOL in exchange for a share of the search ad revenue.
 Additionally, Google will also power search from smartphones and other mobile devices.
 There could be an upside of more than 5% to our estimate if it is able to slow down its market share declines to reach around 0.2% by the end of Trefis forecast period.
 Alternatively, there could be a downside of 5% to our estimate if its market share continues to decline at a faster rate by the end of Trefis forecast period.

 For additional details, select a driver above or select a division from the interactive Trefis split for AOL at the top of the page.

 AOL is known for its dial-up internet service which, at its peak, had more than 30 million subscribers.
 Since AOL's heydey in the late 1990s and early 2000s, the company has moved from becoming an internet access company to an internet content company relying on advertising for most of its revenues.